mmarkus13/yt-dlc/README.md

 A lightweight command-line YouTube downloader built around [yt-dlp](https://github.com/yt-dlp/yt-dlp), Deno, and FFmpeg.

-No GUI bloat, no complicated configuration — just a small set of wrapper scripts for downloading video and audio from the command line.
+No GUI bloat, no complicated configuration — just a small Bash wrapper that provides convenient defaults while still allowing long-form yt-dlp options to be passed through when needed.

 > Status: Tested in August 2026 with yt-dlp `2026.08.19` and Deno `2.9.5`.

 ---

-## 🚀 Quick Install
+# 🚀 Quick Install

-> Install everything with a single command block:
+The easiest way to install everything is:

 ```bash
 mkdir -p ~/scripts && cd ~/scripts && \